 - Maintain a low temperature.
 This uniformly distributes the heat and keeps the coffee from boiling.
 You may enjoy your coffee again after the steam has risen–and you won’t risk frying or scorching away all of the taste.

 - Please be patient.
 It will take some time on the burner to adequately reheat the coffee.
 It’s tempting to lose patience and crank up the heat, but this can burn your coffee and damage the flavor.
 Nothing should be rushed.

-Skip the microwave and reheat your coffee on the stove the next time your morning cup of coffee has gone cold or you stopped at Starbucks while doing errands and stored it for later.
-It takes time and patience, but it’s well worth it in the end.
+Skip the microwave and reheat your coffee on the stove the next time your morning cup of coffee has gone cold, or you stopped at Starbucks while doing errands and stored it for later.
+It takes time and patience, but it’s well worth it.

 Coffee is a fan favorite that many people cannot live without from early morning to lunchtime.
 To get the best results, reheat coffee in the microwave on medium power and gradually increase the temperature rather than rushing with excessive heat, which can burn or scorch the coffee flavor.